RulyYakovson/Web-Application-Mock/README.md

 npm start
 ```
 Then, go to localhost:8080 from browser and push Init DB button (require mongoDB to be installed on your PC).
-Login by insert: Israel israeli, password: 123456 to get an "admin" permissions.
+Login by insert:
+  israel, password: 123456 to get an "admin" permissions.
+  roy , password: 123456 to get an "employee" permissions.
+  shani, password: 123456 to get an "customer" permissions.